chuckdotsvg/dmenu/README.md

-# Custom build of dmenu
+# Custom build of dmenuv2

 The patches used in this build are: